duneroadrunner/SaferCPlusPlus/README.md

 ### Optionals

 Conceptually, you might think of an `optional<>` as a dynamic container, like a `vector<>`, that supports a maximum of one element.
 So the library provides a few versions of `optional<>` that roughly correspond to their [`vector<>` counterparts](#vectors).
 The library introduces "optional element" pointers, which would loosely correspond to iterators.
-Like their iterator counterparts, scope optional element pointers, while they exist, hold a ["structure lock"](#structure-locking) on their target `optional<>` object which prevents the contained element from being destroyed.

 ### mstd::optional